 When I was writing my post on the shortcomings of CELTA, I was delighted to receive a notification about a new ebook dedicated to professional development of newly-certified teachers.
 The book was written by Pete Clements, the author of the excellent blog ELT Planning.
 He has posted many reviews of books, apps, and other resources on his website, so I was curious to see what his own product looks like.

-100+ Professional Development Tips for Post-CELTA Teachers can be bought for 4 US dollars on Amazon or Smashwords.
+100+ Professional Development Tips for Post-CELTA Teachers can be bought for 4 US dollars on Amazon or Smashwords (UPDATE: The book is now available for free!).
 I chose to get it from the latter because I have already purchased several books through the website.
-In his ebook, Clements recommends other self-published titles such as Sandy Millin’s ELT Playbook 1 and Phil Wade and Anthony Gaughan’s Teach Reflect Develop: A Month of Reflective Teaching Activities (this one is for free).
+In his ebook, Clements recommends other self-published titles such as Sandy Millin’s ELT Playbook 1 and Phil Wade and Anthony Gaughan’s Teach Reflect Develop: A Month of Reflective Teaching Activities (this one is for free as well).
 I find the idea of publishing an ebook really intriguing because I guess it feels a little more serious compared to blogging.
 At the moment I don’t feel ready for that, but maybe I’ll explore this option at some point in the future.

 It seems that the book is available only in the EPUB format at the moment.
 I’d prefer to have the option to download it as a PDF file because that would make it a little more convenient to read on a PC.
 You can use one of many free online converters to help you change the file type, so it’s not a big deal.
 When it comes to the book itself, there are no unnecessary gimmicks and it’s all about the content, so let’s take a look at what you can find there.